Shopify/packwerk/README.md

 - https://github.com/rubyatscale/packs-rails sets up Rails autoloading, as well as `rspec` and `FactoryBot` integration, for packages arranged in a flat list. packs-rails is quite convenient, but for autoloading we recommend to use `Rails::Engine`s instead.
 - https://github.com/rubyatscale/danger-packwerk integrates packwerk with [danger.systems](https://danger.systems) to provide packwerk feedback as Github inline PR comments
 - https://github.com/rubyatscale/packwerk-extensions contains extensions for packwerk, including a checker for packwerk that allows you to enforce public API boundaries.
 This was originally extracted from `packwerk` itself.
+- https://github.com/alexevanczuk/packs is a Rust implementation of packwerk that has experimental support for non-Rails, non-Zeitwerk applications.

 ## Development